EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> Secure Autonomy for Multi-Agent System </h2>
 <hr>
 <div id="dots" style="display:inline"> This research aims to enhance the safety and security of the operation of multi-agent systems. </div>
 <div id="more" style="display:none"> Recently, multi-agent systems (MASs) have received significant attention for their ability to solve complex engineering problems that single-agent systems cannot address.
-The main goal in operating MASs is to achieve consensus among agents (e.g., UAVs, robots, autonomous vehicles) to satisfy their collaborative objectives.
-To do so, the communication between agents plays a significant role in their operation. " </div>
+The main goal in operating MASs is to achieve <strong> consensus </strong> among agents (e.g., UAVs, robots, autonomous vehicles) to satisfy their collaborative objectives.
+To do so, the communication between agents plays a significant role in their operation.
+However, this communication-based structure allows MASs to be <strong> vulnerable </strong> to various malicious entities, such as cyberattacks, disturbances, and system faults. </div>

 <hr style="height:1pt; visibility:hidden;" />
 <btn onclick="myFunction1()" id="myBtn"><strong>Read more +</strong></btn>